 - Gram-negative septicaemia.

-Investigations should include:
+Further investigations should include:

 - Renal function - may reveal a pattern consistent with dehydration; potassium may also be abnormal (If laboratory measurement of serum potassium is delayed, perform an ECG for baseline evaluation of potassium status).

-- Venous pH and bicarbonate.
+- Venous pH, bicarbonate and blood gases.

 - Urine dipstick - looking for ketones and infection.